bgdawes/dotfiles/linux_documentation/linux_notes.md

 ## Synergy {#synergy}

 Synergy is a great program that allows a single keyboard and mouse that can be used across multiple computers on the same network.
 I had a hard time setting it up though.
 There are several things working against it - it's paid for software so the linux version is outdated (but still in the official repos as of 03-21-2024) so I'm running synergy 1.11.1-1 on my kde-arch linux laptop as a client, synergy 1.11.1-1 on my main arch box as the server, and synergy 3.0.79 RC3 [windows version - Synergy 3 RC3] as another client.
+Don't remove this package if it's ever removed from the official repos.

 I didn't document anything when I first set up Synergy and that was dumb.
 When I installed Plasma 6 on my KDE laptop, synergy no longer worked.
 Then when I tried to fix it, I broke the connection to my windows laptop.
 I tried to start from scratch by removing synergy from my main arch box and then the system hung on boot and wouldn't even start.
 I had to hit ctl+alt+F2, then I was able reinstall synergy and it worked.